EConcessionary Passes - a reminder from DHBUG

 · A new bus quality standard, with gold, silver and bronze awards;

-· Continuing support for valuable, but not commercial services - NB (a) the Essex network is largely (around 85%) commercial, (b) ECC gives significantly more support to the local bus network than most other councils, (c) in the past year there have been around 20 commercial service withdrawals;
+· Continuing support for valuable, but not commercial services - NB (a) the Essex network is largely (around 85%) commercial, (b) ECC gives significantly more support to the local bus network than most other councils, (c) sudden withdrawals of commercial services continue to disrupt ECC financial balances;

 · Work has begun to secure a new voluntary agreement whereby operators would promise 90 days’ notice of significant changes including service withdrawals, thus providing more space for ECC to explore other possibilities such as alternative commercial providers or community transport (NB the statutory requirement is to REVIEW non-commercial services and not necessarily to SUPPORT any service deemed non-commercial);